-We have tried to gain some understanding of what the condition of the children is today in the countries which have been devastated by war, both across the Atlantic and in China and the Pacific Islands.
-We have seen how extremely difficult is the task ahead of us, but of how great and vital importance.
 The magnitude of the problems to be faced may well leave us bewildered and at a loss how to answer the many questions which immediately arise in our minds.
-What is the first thing or things to be done?
-What should be our initial steps and our opening activity?
-What mistakes must be avoided?
-How can we lay the [page 78] foundation for a long range program of reconstruction, of education and development as it affects the youth of the world and thus guarantee a new and better world?
-What obviously should not be done?
+How can we lay the foundation for a long range programme of reconstruction, of education and development as it affects the youth of the world and thus guarantee a new and better world?
 What basic plans must be laid which will be appropriate for so many differing races and nationalities?
-How begin in the face of understandable hatreds and deep seated prejudices?
-How can we make a sound beginning?
+In the face of understandable hatreds and deep-seated prejudices, how can we make a sound beginning?